xuestella03/WINTER25-CS326/lectures/L02_data_sources/slides.md

 ## Data Sources

-Data is at the heart of all data science.
+Data is at the heart of all data science!
 It's the raw material that we use to build models, make predictions, and draw conclusions.
 Data can be gathered from a variety of sources, and it comes in many different forms.

 <div class = "col-wrapper">
 <div class = "c1" style = "width: 50%;">